twinnydotdev/twinny/README.md

-# Twinny
+# twinny

-**Twinny** is a locally hosted AI code completion plugin for Visual Studio Code, designed to work seamlessly with the [twinny-api](https://github.com/rjmacarthy/twinny-api).
+**twinny** is a locally hosted AI code completion plugin for Visual Studio Code, designed to work seamlessly with the [twinny-api](https://github.com/rjmacarthy/twinny-api).

+twinny is aptly named as your "twin" pair programmer, assisting you in writing code more efficiently and intelligently.

 ## 🚀 Getting Started